Which certification is best for you?

 The scientific foundation assesses a candidate’s knowledge of the theory and concepts that govern human physiology as it relates to physical or athletic performance.

-The total amount of questions is 220.
+The total number of test questions is 220.

 110 of these are found in the Practical/Applied section, while 80 are in the Scientific Foundation Section.